oleg-amdocs/karma-junit-sonarqube-reporter/README.md

-# karma-junit-sonarqube-reporter
+# karma-junit-sonarqube-reporter2

 > Reporter for the JUnit XML format which is also Sonarqube (a.k.a.
 Sonar) friendly.
 This plugin is a modification of the existing `karma-junit-reporter` plugin.

 ## Installation

-The easiest way is to keep `karma-junit-sonarqube-reporter` as a devDependency in your `package.json`.
+The easiest way is to keep `karma-junit-sonarqube-reporter2` as a devDependency in your `package.json`.
 ```json
 {
   "devDependencies": {